CIS3296SoftwareDesignF21/prj-05-to_do_list/README.md

-- Parents who need to make a chore list for their younger kids that needs to be updated as it goes along
--
 ### Linda a mother of two teenagers(Wenkai Zhai)

-  - Linkda, 35 years old, is a two teenagers' mother.
+Linkda, 35 years old, is a two teenagers' mother.
 She is a team leader of a commerical company, leading her subordinates, arraging taskes and checking the process.
 At the mean time, she also has a big house in New Jersy.
 Every week, she has to spend at least 3 hours to clean their house, such as kitch, bedrooms, bathrooms and living rooms.
 It's too long to cleanning and working at the same time.
 With helping of two kids, she found out that they spent at most 1.5 hours to do such tedious things.
 According to her experience, she thinks that it's important to get kids working and help her with those.
 However, she had a hard time to making a plan and make sure that kids will do things when she left.
 To Do List is a good tool that allow her to set up tasks and remotely check what's going on with kids' cleaning.
 So, she deicide to use our tool and makes a good plan, on purpose, she remotely supervises the kids' work.
 Eventually, her two loves have done a excellet job.

 - Busniess owners who need to delegate tasks to their workers for a singular project or job
 - People who have chaotic days and are looking for a way to organize their days